OpenMDAO/POEMs/POEM_061.md

 - ImplicitComponent

 Checking whether a variable can be validly made a design variable is then just a matter of testing if it has this tag applied to it.

+In the rare corner case that a user implements their own IndepVarComp-like component, they will be able to tag outputs to allow them to be design variables.